TeamSemiSuperCV/semi-super/README.md

-# Semi/Self-Supervised Learning on a Pediatric Pneumonia Dataset
+# Semi / Self-Supervised Learning on a Pediatric Pneumonia Dataset

 ## About
 Fully supervised approaches need large, densely annotated datasets.
 Only hospitals that can afford to collect large annotated datasets can utilize these approaches to aid their physicians.
 The project goal is to utilize self-supervised and semi-supervised learning approaches to significantly reduce the need for fully labelled data.
 In this repo, you will find the project source code, along with training notebooks, and the final TensorFlow 2 saved model used to develop the web application for detecting Pediatric Pneumonia from chest X-rays.